mattduffield/frontendcreator/docs/tutorials/phone-card-template.md

   }
   ```
 9. Next, click on the Refresh button to render the template
-10. You can change the Number of Records to see more of these templates and the click the Reload button followed by the Render button re-render the template
+10. You can change the Number of Records to see more of these templates and then click the Reload button followed by the Render button re-render the template
 11. Trying changing out some of the embedded styles and click the Refresh button to see them applied

 That should do it!
 You should now have a template that looks something like the following with the exception of the image as it is random: